-The transaction type Airdrop is used to record spontaneous incoming assets in your depot.
+The Transaction Label Airdrop is used to record spontaneous incoming assets in your integration.
 Airdrops have a special position because they can occur spontaneously, similar to a hardfork, and no consideration has been paid.

 How do I create an Airdrop?

-- Open your Blockpit Account and click the top menu item on Create New.
+- Open your Blockpit Account and click on the top menu item Add.

 - Now select Add Transaction.

-- Enter the date and time of the transaction and confirm with Continue.
+- Enter the Date and Time of the transaction.

 In case of a manually created transaction directly in the WebApp, use your local time.

 If the transaction is imported via CSV/Excel, use the standard exchange time UTC.

 - Now enter the Integration, Asset and Amount.
 If you paid Fees, enter them with quantity and currency as well.

 Tip: In the input fields for assets, you can enter the short name (BTC) or long name (Bitcoin) as a search term to narrow down the search of the displayed list.
 If your asset is not selectable, you can get more information here.